4k4xs4pH1r3/offensive-security/vmware.md

-### How to Install VMware 15 in Linux with Kernel: 4
+### How to Install VMware Workstation in Linux with Kernel 4
 #
     wget https://www.vmware.com/go/getworkstation-linux
 #